Become a supplier

 If your products are chilled or frozen, then you will need temperature controlled distribution.
 If you don’t have suitable delivery equipment, then once your application is accepted your supply chain contact can give you a list of recommended hauliers.

 If your application is successful and you’re unable to organise your own suitable transport, we have a network of vehicles that can collect products as an alternative to delivering directly to us.
-Frozen suppliers can choose to work with Lineage; ambient suppliers can deliver to PW Gates – a consolidator that allows deliveries to central points in Bedford and Welwyn Garden City.
+Frozen suppliers can choose to work with Lineage; ambient suppliers can contact ocadoprimary@ocado.com – which allows deliveries to central points in Bedford and Welwyn Garden City.
 Feel free to discuss your options once a Buyer has gotten in touch with you.

 If your application is successful, we’ll need samples prior to selling your product so we can weigh and measure them.
 We do this to make sure our systems have the correct information so we can optimise packing totes and vans, and storing in our CFCs.